R-aidla/angular-todo-list/README.md

 # TodoApp

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 21.1.2.
+This contains a Todo app and a quick API call test page

 ## Development server